text-machine-teaching/uml_nlp_class_2022/docs/index.rst

 ==================================================

 This is a Text Machine Lab wiki.
-If you are a new member, start with our `Welcome Guide <https://text-machine-wiki.readthedocs.io/en/latest/welcome.html>`_.
+If you are a new member, start with our `Welcome Guide <https://text-machine-wiki.readthedocs.io/en/latest/welcome.html>`_ and `Useful Staff <https://text-machine-wiki.readthedocs.io/en/latest/useful_stuff.html>`_ pages.

 Hopefully, all information about servers setup, student guides, FAQ (how to update CUDA, etc.) will be placed here.
 Please, **use it**, edit it and write it.
 We do need a common place to share structured info, look to our (really short) `Usage <https://text-machine-wiki.readthedocs.io/en/latest/usage.html>`_ section for a quick start.